 Of course, this benefitting the conquered approach still assumed the inferiority of conquered.
 That’s why M.K.
 Gandhi, a London-educated, qualified barrister was thrown out of whites-only seats from a train.

-Almost, all imperial empires follow the same style, where first they conquer territories, then those territories adopt the new culture, then the people of these territories demand equal stature, and then eventually empire flames out but the imperial culture remains (ashishb’s note: Christianity, Islam, English, and French are some of those cultural remnants which can be seen all around the world).
+Almost, all imperial empires follow the same style.
+First, they conquered territories.
+Then those territories adopt the new culture.
+Then the people of these territories demand equal stature.
+And then eventually empire flames out but the imperial culture remains (ashishb’s note: Christianity, Islam, English, and French are some of those cultural remnants which can be seen all around the world).

-Not only all empires are founded on blood and used war and oppression to maintain themselves but also they are the source of almost all modern cultures.
-There is no untainted authentic civilization which is without those sins.
+Not only all empires are founded on blood and used war and oppression to maintain themselves, but also they are the source of almost all modern cultures.
+There is no untainted authentic civilization that is without those sins.